TrainWeb.org Facebook Page

 Map: AA 1 J 6 Topographic Maps

 On the east side of Elkridge stands the line's oldest surviving underpass between Baltimore and Washington.
-This is likely a B&P original that dates to the decade of the 1860s.
 Like the bridge over the Patapsco, the western side of this one appears to have been widened for track three.
 Four tracks might not fit, meaning this bridge might be completely replaced during the 2020s, so don't delay if you want photos.
 The clock is similarly ticking on a few remaining original B&P bridges south of here.

 Of much newer construction is I-195 which towers behind the narrow Furnace Avenue underpass.
 In the foreground is Stoney Run, a stream the RR parallels for several miles as it, and we, continue south to Severn, Maryland.